hasan-moni-321/Automatic-Question-Answering/README.md

 I used Questin-Answering-Dataset from Kaggle that's link is https://www.kaggle.com/rtatman/questionanswer-dataset

+Automatic-Question-Answering is a very popular technique that is used almost for every mid and high level business nowadays.
+And It's popularity increasing day by day.

 ### What I did :-
 1. All the file was in txt format.
 I read those file as csv format.
 2. I took only three columns those are necessary for my project and that are Title, Question and Answer.